0x-Singularity/J-sRestaurant/README.md

 ## GUI

-Which other apps have you used before? (unanswered)
+Which other apps have you used before?
 Do you prefer simplicity and a minimalistic UI, or something more complex but all on one page? (read Meeting info, GUI) Does the font need to be big or small?
-(Any particular lettering fonts that catch the clients attention or any recommendation(s)) (unanswered)
+(Any particular lettering fonts that catch the clients attention or any recommendation(s))
 What colors would match the aesthetic of your restaurant? (read Meeting info, GUI) How would you like your daily and yearly data represented?
 Sales, profit, menu item popularity, etc. (read meeting info, Restaurant Data)

 ## Software Architecture

-If you have one, what application do you currently have in place? (unanswered) Should our software be running on a configured POS system, or on a desktop style machine? (read Meetin info, In-Restaurant Info)
+If you have one, what application do you currently have in place?
+Should our software be running on a configured POS system, or on a desktop style machine? (read Meetin info, In-Restaurant Info)

 ## Data Storage

-What do you require for data storage and deletion? (unanswered) Will the data be stored locally or remote? (read Meeting info, Data and Security) If remote, are you using a cloud based solution? (unanswered)
+What do you require for data storage and deletion?
+Will the data be stored locally or remote? (read Meeting info, Data and Security) If remote, are you using a cloud based solution?

 ## Functionality